 Don’t find yourself in a position where you assumed something was covered and it’s not.
 Read your policy thoroughly, and familiarize yourself with these types of coverages to know what’s covered under your auto policy.

-Washington state law requires all drivers to carry auto liability insurance and proof of auto insurance.
+Washington state law requires all auto and motorcycle drivers to carry auto liability insurance and proof of auto insurance.

 Bodily injury liability